 BA, Global Studies & Psychology, University of Tennessee

-Interests: Languages, photography, creative writing, 18th, 19th, and early 20th century British literature and society, Puerto Rican culture and history, music writing, slow food, grassroots politics, and the environment.
+Interests: Languages, photography, creative writing, Puerto Rican culture and history, grassroots politics, and the environment.

 PhD, Ethnomusicology and Folklore, University of Indiana

 Duties: Oversee and conduct research, writing, and public programs on jazz and Latin music in NYC; national/international festival and film events; City Lore events coordination.

 Interests: Puerto Rican and Cuban traditional and popular music; Puerto Rican bomba and plena traditions; ethnicity; event production.

 Board of Directors

 Ray Allen has been affiliated with the Institute for Studies in American Music at Brooklyn College since 1993.
 He teaches survey courses in the music of the United States and New York City, and directs Brooklyn College’s American Studies program, an interdisciplinary program that specializes in American music and cultural studies.
 He has co-produced a number of the Institute’s festivals, including a tribute to Alan Lomax and the early folk music revival (in partnership with City Lore and the Alan Lomax Archive/Association for Cultural Equity, 2003).

 Ann Banks is a journalist and writer living in New York.
 She edited two anthologies of oral histories from theFederal Writers Project, First-Person America and Harlem Document, and co-produced “Voices fromthe Thirties,” a radio series for National Public Radio onthe same subject.
 She also is onthe board ofthe Coney Island History Project.